LinaIva/LinaIva/README.md

 ## ✨ About me
 - studying Computer Science
-- interested in backend development, AI and game development
+- interested in backend and backend development, AI and game development

 ## 🌿 When I'm not coding you can find me:
 - playing piano, drums or singing
 - writing my own songs
 - skateboarding or snowboarding
-- learning Spanish

 ## 🌱 Currently
 - improving my development skills